carolyncole/mermaid-wintersession/lesson1-actors/flow-diagram.md

 actor curator as Curator

-user->>system: Create a thingamajig system ->> external: Request a new ID external ->> system: Provide the new ID system ->> user: Display the ID
+user->>system: Create a thingamajig
+Note right of user: this user always makes really nice thingamajigs system ->> external: Request a new ID system ->> system: wait
+Note over system: it takes 5 minutes external ->> system: Provide the new ID system ->> user: Display the ID
+Note over curator: they will do something later
 ```